-Being a data-driven organization implies the utilization of a significant portion of your data to improve your processes and to booster your business.
+Being a data-driven organization implies the utilization of a significant portion of your data to improve your processes and to boost your business.

 Most companies make decisions based on opinions.
 However, this has changed.
 In many businesses, data is replacing decisions based on opinions with decisions based on facts.